BDC Hamburger Icon

 Pros of using a market research firm

-Even more, working with a market research firm can elevate a brand above the competition, as they provide credible and unique research that is highly valued by the media, enhancing brand credibility and potentially increasing website traffic, social media shares and online visibility.
+• Increased brand awareness and credibility.
+Working with a market research firm can elevate a brand above the competition.
+They provide credible and unique research that is highly valued by the media, enhancing your brand’s reputation and potentially increasing website traffic, social media shares and online visibility.

 Cons of using a market research firm

-Additionally, finding the right market research firm for your business’s needs can take some time — and even longer, ranging from weeks to months, for a market research firm to complete a plan.
+• Extended timelines for results.
+Finding the right market research firm for your business’s needs can take some time.
+And even longer — ranging from weeks to months — for a market research firm to complete a plan.
 This lack of immediate results can be detrimental for businesses that don’t have the time to wait.

-Market research firms can charge into the thousands of dollars for a market research plan, but there are ways to get help more affordably, including:
+Market research firms can charge into the thousands of dollars for a market research plan, but there are ways to lessen your costs:

 • Before paying for any information, check with librarians, small business development centers or market research professors to see if they can help you access market research data for free.

-• You may think you’ll need to spend a hefty sum to create a market research plan, but there are plenty of free and low-cost sources available, especially through university business schools that will guide you through the process.
+• You may think you’ll need to spend a hefty sum to create a market research plan, but plenty of free and low-cost sources are available.
+Consider looking through university business schools, that will guide you through the process.
+[Read related article: Best Business Certifications]

 Miranda Fraraccio contributed to this article.